food stamps

 Calculating Benefits

 The amount of SNAP benefits requires a bit of calculation that can become complex.
 Generally, one calculates their SNAP amounts by taking the maximum SNAP amount for their household size and subtracting 30% of their net income.
 For example, the maximum amount for 1 person in the continental U.S. is $281 a month.
 If this person made $500 a month, their benefits would be $131 ($281 - ($500x.3)).
-To see the maximum household amounts, click here for the USDA allotment charts.
+To determine the maximum household amounts, see: USDA allotment charts.
 However, this calculation has more to consider:

-• Overall, the average household income for 1 person remains below $200 a month.
+- Overall, the average monthly benefit for a one-person household remains below $200 a month.

-• For the majority of households, food stamps make up only a portion of their food budgets.
+- For the majority of households, SNAP makes up only a portion of their food budgets.

 The amounts will differ based upon where you are in the United States.
 States differ greatly on how they use their discretion in allocating SNAP benefits.
 Furthermore, the maximum allotments are completely different in certain states and in territories such as Alaska, Hawaii, Guam, and the U.S. Virgin Islands.
 People living in Puerto Rico, the Northern Mariana Islands, and American Samoa are not eligible for SNAP benefits as they receive benefits through the Nutrition Assistance Block Grants Program.